ks1990cn/Demo_API_For_IMDB/README.md

 # DEMO API FOR IMDB

-Key attraction in this assignment :
+Key attraction in this Dummy API :

 1.)
 Use of user secret for connection string <br />
 2.)
 Use of Dependency Injection <br />